Cold Brew Concentrate Recipe Featured

 Concentrate or Ready-to-Drink Cold Brew?

-Ready to drink cold brew is a longer version, with the consistency of drip coffee.
+Ready-to-drink cold brew is a longer version, with the consistency of drip coffee.
 You can’t really use it as the basis of any other type of drink.

 Step-by-Step Guide to Making Cold Brew Coffee at Home